Discord Bans Servers That Promote Nazi Ideology

 Does it still count as a peaceful revolution if you plan to commit terrible violence after you're in power?

 What about left-wing extremists?
-(Score:3, Interesting)
+(Score:1, Interesting)

 It's a private company so they can do whatever they want with a service, but it always burns me how you'll see these companies bend over backwards to appease leftist sensibilities but ignore the left-wing extremists.
 The protests in Charlottesville were over attempts to rewrite history.
 They were peaceful until left-wing agitators showed up and started causing violence.
-You can tell by the police response - the police generally left the Unite the Right protestors alone and only had to deal with the violent so-called "antifa" fascists who were there to cause trouble.
+You can tell by the police response - the police generally left the Unite the Right protestors alone and only had to deal with the violent

-Yet are we seeing antifa websites taken down and Black Lives Matter servers shut down?
-No. No we are not.
-Everyone is focusing on the people who were the victims of violence and ignoring things like the two police officers who the violent left got killed.

-So, fine, you've made your choice, Discord.
-And I now know never to use your service, because you care more about virtue signaling that shutting down violent extremists.

 Yes, yes, we get it.
 Everyone who disagrees with your viewpoint is a nazi.
 Now go play with your toys and let the rest of us discuss the issues rationally.